Universities in Amman

-Princess Sumaya University for Technology is recognized by the Ministry of Higher Education and Scientific Research and is ranked #10 of universities in Jordan, and, as the first private, non-profit university in Jordan, is known for its emphasis on quality education, innovation, and entrepreneurship.
+Princess Sumaya University for Technology is recognized by the Ministry of Higher Education and Scientific Research and is ranked #10 of universities in Jordan.
+As the first private, non-profit university in Jordan, PSUT is known for its emphasis on quality education, innovation, and entrepreneurship.
 With a small population of 2,000 students and competitive admission standards, PSUT provides the highest education standards in the fields of business and technology.

 For students majoring in Engineering or Computer Science, the Engineering and Computer Science programs at PSUT have been have been accredited by the Engineering Accreditation Commission of ABET.

 PSUT is great for students who are interested in studying in the Middle Eastern but need to continue taking courses in English for their major in fields such as:

 Princess Sumaya is committed to providing a stimulating academic experience as well as encouraging students to participate in extra-curricular activites such as community service, clubs and sports.
 All courses at Princess Sumaya are instructed by highly qualified and highly saught after faculty and professors.

 Our programs at the Princess Sumaya University for Technology

 Service-Learning in Amman

 Participants will attend one of the following universities if they are participating in an ISA program in conjunction with their service-learning program:

 Students participating in a full-time service-learning program will serve 15-35 hours per week at a local organization.
 All participants will develop a Portfolio throughout the program which includes reflective essays, group discussions, logs of hours, a supervisor evaluation and a certificate of completion.